Qigong is an ancient Chinese health care system that integrates physical postures, breathing techniques and focused intention.

 The word Qigong (Chi Kung) is made up of two Chinese words.
 Qi is pronounced chee and is usually translated to mean the life force or vital-energy that flows through all things in the universe.

 The second word, Gong, pronounced gung, means accomplishment, or skill that is cultivated through steady practice.
 Together, Qigong (Chi Kung) means cultivating energy, it is a system practiced for health maintenance, healing and increasing vitality.

 Qigong is an integration of physical postures, breathing techniques, and focused intentions.

 Qigong practices can be classified as martial, medical, or spiritual.
 All styles have three things in common: they all involve a posture, (whether moving or stationary), breathing techniques, and mental focus.
 Some practices increase the Qi; others circulate it, use it to cleanse and heal the body, store it, or emit Qi to help heal others.
 Practices vary from the soft internal styles such as Tai Chi; to the external, vigorous styles such as Kung Fu.
 However, the slow gentle movements of most Qigong forms can be easily adapted, even for the physically challenged and can be practiced by all age groups.

-Yan Wang got us started and we continue every Wednesday with the people who wish to move better and feel better.
+Yan Wang is teaching these simple techniques on this day.
 What a gift.
+Please come and help me not to fall over :) This will be fun.
 The exercises are simple and we really are done within the hour.
 This is a free event to improve your health.